SELC’s pipeline team reflects on the path to victory

 “They were the first people I thought of on Sunday,” says Claudine Ebeid McElwain, the senior communications manager who led SELC’s multi-faceted communications strategy to take down the pipeline.
 She’s referring to John and Ruby Laury, two residents of Union Hill in Buckingham County who proved to be fierce pipeline opponents, becoming the face of dismantling the project’s polluting compressor station proposed in their community.

 “Their story of retiring to John’s childhood home to farm and finding themselves becoming environmentalists late in their lives is really powerful,” she adds.
+For background on the Laurys story, listen to Claudine Ebeid McElwain’s compelling interview with them on SELC’s podcast Broken Ground.

 “Union Hill had to go to court to prove to pipeline developers that their community existed and to make sure their health would be considered before a compressor station would be approved in their community,” says Sarah Francisco, director of SELC’s Virginia office.
 “It was our honor to represent Friends of Buckingham in that case.
 And in winning that ruling and righting that wrong, together we set a strong precedent for environmental justice that reverberates through Virginia and beyond.”